The Rev Dr Andrew Shead

 Andrew is married to Jean and they have three teenaged children who fill their lives with excellent conversation.

-Edited volume: Stirred By a Noble Theme: The Book of Psalms in the Life of the Church.
+Edited, Stirred by a Noble Theme: The Book of Psalms in the Life of the Church.
 Nottingham: Apollos, 2013.

-A Mouth Full of Fire: The Word of God in the Words of Jeremiah.
-New Studies in Biblical Theology, 29.
+A Mouth Full of Fire: The Doctrine of the Word of God in the Words of Jeremiah.
+NSBT 29.
 Nottingham: Apollos, 2012.

 The Open Book and the Sealed Book: Jeremiah 32 in its Greek and Hebrew Recensions.
 The Hebrew Bible and Its Versions, 3.
 Sheffield: Sheffield Academic Press, 2002.